jpegleg/badger-chainz-ssh/README.md

  chain can be used in distributed systems and the data consoludated on demand etc via other application etc.
- /var/run is a local location for tracking application state so we will use that local location for the lock file.
+ /var/run is a local location for tracking application state so we will use that local location for the lock dir.
  We can have as many nodes mounted to /opt/sbgr as required if that is a mounted volume, etc.
  The validate function is used to verify the integrity of the chain by checking the last entry